Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/02-tailspin-scenario.md

 > To get started with the application, see [Running the Surveys application](running-the-app.md).

+This screenshot shows the Edit Survey page:

 ![Edit survey](media/tailspin/edit-survey.png)

-This screenshot shows the Edit Survey page.
 Notice that the user is signed in with his organizational identity, `bob@contoso.com`.

 Users can view surveys created by other users within the same tenant.